Alexander Stewart (1699–1781)

-Alexander Stewart (1699–1781) was an Irish landowner who grew rich by inheriting a fortune from Robert Cowan, a former governor of Bombay.
+Alexander Stewart (1699 or 1700 – 2 April 1781) was an Irish landowner who grew rich by inheriting a fortune from Robert Cowan, a former governor of Bombay.
 His son Robert became the 1st Marquess of Londonderry.

 Birth and origins

 Alexander was born in 1699 or 1700 at Ballylawn Castle, near Manorcunningham in County Donegal.
 He was the second son of William Stewart and his wife.
 His father had his lands consolidated by Charles I under the name of Stewart's Court, raised a Williamite troop of horse in the run-up to the Siege of Derry and was therefore known as Colonel William Stewart.

 Alexander's grandfather is not known by name, but Alexander was a great-grandson of Charles Stewart, whose father John was given land at Ballylawn in County Donegal in the plantation of Ulster, built Ballylawn Castle on that land, and held fishing rights in Lough Swilly.
 John Stewart is likely to have been a younger son of the Stewarts of Garlies in Galloway, Scotland.

 Alexander's mother, whose first name is unknown, was a daughter of William Stewart of Fort Stewart, near Ramelton, County Donegal.
 The Stewart family background was Scots-Irish and Presbyterian.

 He appears below as the younger of two brothers: